West Ham United have a rich history as a football club. The Irons were founded in 1895 as Thames Ironworks but renamed as West Ham United in 1900.

 Club name

-West Ham were originally formed as Thames Ironworks FC by Arnold Hills, the owner of the Thames Ironworks and Shipbuilding Company, as a way to keep his workers fit during their spare time.
+Arnold Hills, the owner of the Thames Ironworks and Shipbuilding Company, originally formed West Ham as Thames Ironworks FC.
+He saw it as a way to keep his workers fit during their spare time.

-In 1900, the club was reformed and renamed West Ham United after the district of West Ham in East London where the club was located.
+In 1900, the club was renamed as West Ham United after the district of West Ham in east London where the club was located.

-The name change was also accompanied by a merger with another local team, Old Castle Swifts, and the club adopted the red and blue colours that they still wear at the London Stadium in the modern day.
+The name change was also accompanied by a merger with another local team, Old Castle Swifts.
+From this, the club adopted the claret and blue colours that they still wear at London Stadium in the modern day.

 West Ham badge

-West Ham’s badge has evolved over the years, but it has always featured the crossed hammers, which are a symbol of the club’s industrial heritage.
+West Ham’s badge has evolved over the years.
+But their crest has always featured the crossed hammers, which are a symbol of the club’s industrial heritage.

-The hammers represent the tools used by the workers in the iron and shipbuilding industries that were prevalent in the East London area where the club was founded.
+The hammers represent the tools used by the workers in the iron and shipbuilding industries that were prevalent in the east London area where Hills founded the club.

-In 2016, the club unveiled a new badge that featured a simplified version of the crossed hammers, as well as the word “London” to reflect the club’s status as one of the capital’s major football teams.
+In 2016, West Ham unveiled a new badge that featured a simplified version of the crossed hammers.
+It also featured the word ‘London’ to reflect the club’s status as one of the capital’s major football teams.

 Kit history